neverlocal/paulicirc/docs/getting-started.rst

 >>> g.inverse()
 <Gadget: XZYYYY_Z_Y, ~491π/256>

-The `Gadget.commutes_with <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.commutes_with>`_ method can be used to check whether a gadget commutes with another gadget:
+The :meth:`Gadget.commutes_with <paulicirc.gadgets.Gadget.commutes_with>` method can be used to check whether a gadget commutes with another gadget:

 >>> g = Gadget.from_paulistr("XY_YX", pi/2)
 >>> h = Gadget.from_paulistr("ZZX_X", pi/2)